Getting to Know Your Neighborhood: East Boston

 211 Bennington St.

 As its name implies, this walk-up corner shop serves Italian slush, classic gelato, and premium soft serve ice cream made on site daily with all-natural ingredients.
 Customers can select from more than 15 slush flavors, including lemon, passion fruit, blue raspberry, orange cream, and mango.
 Try a gelati (layers of slush and soft serve) or one of Slush King’s specialty sundaes: we recommend the s’mores, the fluffer nutter, and the turtle sundaes.
 Customers can add sprinkles, walnuts, and cookie dough to their soft serve.
 Gelato flavors include espresso, hazelnut, cookies and cream, and rum raisin.
-Slush King began in 1965 as a mobile vendor and didn’t open its East Boston brick-and-mortar location until 2020.
-You can still find the company’s original pushcart vendors selling slush and freshly squeezed lemonade at summer festivals throughout New England and on the Boston Common.
+Slush King began in 1965 as a mobile vendor and opened its East Boston brick-and-mortar location in 2020.
+You can still find the company’s pushcart vendors selling slush and freshly squeezed lemonade at summer festivals throughout New England and on the Boston Common.

 One East Pier Drive